My Claude Code Setup

 | Desktop notification | Notification |

-Verification and Beamer-Quarto sync are enforced via auto-loaded rules (.claude/rules/verification-protocol.md and .claude/rules/beamer-quarto-sync.md), which are the right tool for behavioral guidance that Claude can evaluate in-context.
+Verification and Beamer-Quarto sync are enforced via auto-loaded rules, which are the right tool for nuanced judgment.
 Hooks are reserved for enforcement that must survive context compression.

 Use command-based hooks for fast, mechanical checks (file exists? counter threshold?).
 Use rules for nuanced judgment (did Claude verify correctly?).
 Avoid prompt-based hooks that trigger an LLM call on every response — the latency adds up fast.